syuan100/ethaddressbook/README.md

 Navigate to `localhost:3000` in your favorite browser (preferably [Brave](https://brave.com/) or Chrome) and you should see a very basic interface for storing text and setting a password.

+### Setting up MetaMask
-Now to get the crypto part of this working, we need a Brave/Chrome extension called MetaMask.
+To get the crypto part of this working, we need a Brave/Chrome extension called MetaMask.
 If you don't have it yet [install it here](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn).
 Follow the instructions to setup a wallet.

 Next we'll need to get some play money!
 For now, the supported testnets are Ropsten and Rinkeby.
 Here are a few "faucets" where you can get free test ether to develop with:
 - https://faucet.metamask.io/